King Abdullah Sports City Stadium: Overview

 The company also provided an independent evaluation of the performance of local staff and the event safety officer (provided by Sword Security) during the inaugural event at the KASC stadium.
 This led to a significant number of safety and security recommendations and the appointment of a dedicated Stadium Manager.

-The stadium surface is paspalum turfgrass marketed as Pure Dynasty Seeded Paspalum and provided by Atlas Turf International.
+The stadium field surface is paspalum turfgrass marketed as Pure Dynasty Seeded Paspalum and provided by Atlas Turf International.

 Background and construction

-The idea of a new large stadium in the city of Jeddah was put and considered in the late 90s, and was always anticipated by Saudi football fans.
+The idea of a new large stadium in the city of Jeddah was considered in the late 1990s, and was always anticipated by Saudi football fans.
 In 2012, the new stadium's construction began.
-Before the stadium was launched officially in 2014, Jeddah's main stadium was Prince Abdullah Al Faisal Stadium, accommodating a capacity of 24,000 and hosting numerous great matches and events in Saudi football history throughout decades.
+Before the stadium was launched officially in 2014, Jeddah's main stadium was Prince Abdullah Al Faisal Stadium, accommodating 24,000 and hosting numerous great matches and events in Saudi football history.

 Designed and delivered by Arup Associates' architects and delivered by Arup's engineers.